tracysteinberg/e14_classnotes/week_03/day_4/sql_inner_joins/sql_joins_one_to_many/one_to_many.md

 Let's see if we can list all of the Jedi with their relevant lightsaber data.

-STEP ONE: Select the columns from the left hand table, using an alias.
+STEP ONE: Select the columns from the left hand table -

 ```sql
 -- queries.sql